SciBorgs/SciGuides/docs/projects/DifferentialDrive.md

 In order to program a robot, you first need to understand the physical hardware that you are working with, and particularly the electrical components.

-For this guide, we’ll be using *CANSparkMax motor controllers* paired with *NEO motors*.
+For this guide, we’ll be using *SparkMax motor controllers* paired with *NEO motors*.

-- **CANSparkMax:** A motor controller developed by REV Robotics designed specifically for controlling brushless motors like the NEO.
+- **SparkMax:** A motor controller developed by REV Robotics designed specifically for controlling brushless motors like the NEO.
 - **NEO Motor:** A brushless motor designed by REV Robotics.

 Let's look at what a differential drivetrain might look like: